 Spanning 8,000 acres, Pere Marquette State Park offers some of Illinois’ most scenic hiking and biking trails.

 - This summer, visitors can see the park from new heights riding the Grafton Sky Tour, a gondola ride offering sweeping views of the Mighty Mississippi and Pere Marquette State Park.

-- After completing new safety screening measures, Aerie’s Resort patrons can enjoy all amenities including the exhilarating Grafton Zipline Adventures, featuring nine zip lines throughout Pere Marquette State Park.
+- Be sure to check out the exhilarating Grafton Zipline Adventures, featuring nine zip lines throughout Pere Marquette State Park.

 Celebrating its 80th anniversary this year, Shawnee National Forest is an idyllic destination for families to finally ditch the devices and fall in love with the outdoors.

 - A hiker’s paradise, Shawnee National Forest sits between the Ohio and Mississippi Rivers and is filled with magnificent jutting walls of rock covered, and paths that meander through canyons under forest canopies.

 - Follow the trail to Garden of the Gods, a breathtaking overlook with spectacular views of towering sandstone cliffs formed millions of years ago.

 - Thrill-seekers can find adventure on the Shawnee Bluffs Canopy Tour consisting of eight zip lines, the longest stretching more than 1,100 feet.
 The tour includes 11 platforms high in the trees, three aerial suspension bridges, the longest stretching 180 feet, and two short ground hikes.